XiaoConan/task_manager/README.md

 - **Token Storage in LocalStorage:**
   Tokens are stored in `localStorage` for simplicity, enabling persistent login sessions across page reloads.
 In production, further considerations like refresh tokens or HttpOnly cookies may be adopted for enhanced security.

+## Branch Strategy
+- main: For live production deployment
+- develop: For local development and ongoing feature work